kazonix/Liberator/README.md

 ![Preview](media/preview.png)

+This is a further development of Liberator for [Operation Throwback](https://puppetino.github.io/Throwback-FAQ/index.html).
+The original developer was Gamecheat13! <br/>
-A decrypted version of the [OTB](https://puppetino.github.io/Throwback-FAQ/index.html) tool **Liberator**, which includes Unlock-All and many other modifications.
+The Liberator includes Unlock-All and many other modifications for Y1S0 up to Y4S4.

 > [!IMPORTANT]
 > Some features may not work as expected.
-The encrypted version of `0.0.0.22` already exhibited these issues.
-The original developer was Gamecheat13!
+The encrypted version of `0.0.0.22` already exhibited these issues and may be fixed soon.

 ## Requirements

-- A supported Rainbow Six Siege build with BattlEye disabled
+- A supported Rainbow Six Siege season with BattlEye disabled
 - [.NET](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) Framework 4.8
 - Administrator rights, because Liberator writes to the game storage

 ## Installation

 1. Download `Liberator.exe` from the [latest release](https://github.com/Xeralin/Liberator/releases)
-2. Run `Liberator.exe` and start Rainbow Six Siege in either order
+2. Run `Liberator.exe` and launch a supported Rainbow Six Siege season in either order
 3. Liberator attaches once the game reaches the main menu

 > [!NOTE]
-> **Do you use Linux?** Liberator is managed by [Mila](https://github.com/Xeralin/Mila).
-When you download a season, confirm the prompt *Enable Liberator?* by pressing `Y`, then launch your game via Steam.
+> **On Linux?** Liberator is managed by [Mila](https://github.com/Xeralin/Mila).
+When you download a season, confirm the prompt *Enable Liberator?* by pressing `Y`.

 ## Building

-You need the [.NET SDK](https://dotnet.microsoft.com/download).
-Visual Studio is optional. <br/>
+You need the [.NET SDK](https://dotnet.microsoft.com/download), but Visual Studio is optional. <br/>
-The output is `Liberator.exe` in `Liberator/bin/x64/Release/net48/`.
+The final version is located in `Liberator/bin/x64/Release/net48/`.

 ```sh
 git clone https://github.com/Xeralin/Liberator.git